patkruk/custom-vagrant-box/README.md

-# EmployeInsight & JobCompass Vagrant Box #
+# EmployInsight & JobCompass Vagrant Box #

 This Vagrant box is provisioned via Puppet and a few shell scripts.